 Pearl Harbor aviation museum displays famous warbirds of the Pacific.
-Before leaving Pearl Harbor, visit the hangars of the Pacific Aviation Museum for a unique look at the aviation history of the United States.
+Before leaving Pearl Harbor, visit the hangars of the Pearl Harbor Aviation Museum for a unique look at the aviation history of the United States.
 With 48 aircraft on display, including the instantly recognizable Curtiss P-40 Warhawk and its nemesis, the Mitsubishi Zero, the 1942 Stearman Biplane flown by President George H.W.
 Bush and the remnants of the Ni‘ihau Zero,” which crash landed on Ni‘ihau Island after the Pearl Harbor attack.

-Through its preservation and restoration of World War II fighter planes and accompanying artifacts in the Museum’s historic hangars, Pacific Aviation Museum at Pearl Harbor shares the story of the vital role aviation played in the winning of World War II, and its continuing role in maintaining America’s freedom.
+Through its preservation and restoration of World War II fighter planes and accompanying artifacts in the Museum’s historic hangars, Pearl Harbor Aviation Museum at Pearl Harbor shares the story of the vital role aviation played in the winning of World War II, and its continuing role in maintaining America’s freedom.
 Visitors to the museum can see remnants from that day of infamy, including the 158-foot tall, red and white iconic Ford Island Control Tower, Hangars 37 and 79, and bullet holes in Hangar 79.

 Continue your tour to Ford Island and climb on board the USS Missouri battleship, or “Mighty Mo.”
 Explore beneath the deck to see what it took for this grand ship to operate her massive gun turrets, and imagine the moment when the Japanese signed the surrender documents ending the war.